Who is 'never flustered'? Garth's Team of the Week

 Pervis Estupinan (Brighton): His goal was the icing on the cake and his team's performance blew everybody away.
 What a display of controlled football by Brighton at Arsenal, who, until this fixture, still had hopes of lifting the title.
 It might still be mathematically possible but it won't on Sunday if Manchester City beat Chelsea.
 Brighton didn't just look like the home side, they played like the home side and eventually took their hosts apart.
 I don't think I've seen a more comprehensive display against a team who have dominated the league for the best part of the season for some considerable time.
 Pervis Estupinan was outstanding and hardly gave Bukayo Saka a kick.
 Brighton now go above Tottenham with two games in hand and are favourites to land a place in the Europa Conference League.

 Moises Caicedo (Brighton): Manchester City beat Arsenal at Emirates Stadium but they didn't take them apart like Brighton did.
-The Seagulls rolled up in North London and left with Arsenal's title dreams in tatters.
+The Seagulls rolled up in north London and left with Arsenal's title dreams in tatters.
 There can't be anyone who is seriously expecting Erling Haaland, Ilkay Gundogan, Kevin de Bruyne and the Manchester City bandwagon to blow this now.
 Arsenal wanted to buy Brighton's Moises Caicedo and after this performance against the Gunners I can see why.
 Following his encounter with Gabriel Martinelli you could see this is a player from the old school and he's going places.
 They made two bids for the Ecuador international this season and it caused a terrible fuss.
 Brighton refused the offers and they were sizable.
 The player, naturally upset, took some time to get over the disappointment but to his credit settled his differences with the Seagulls and continued to produce outstanding performances, notwithstanding this extraordinary trouncing of the Gunners on their own turf.

 Manuel Akanji (Manchester City): Manchester City have acquired another top-class defender in Manuel Akanji.
 He can play in a back three or four, he never hides and always makes himself available to receive the ball, and he's also very quick, especially in recovery.
 Akanji used all those attributes in a 3-0 victory at Everton that opens the door to a historic Treble.
 The next three weeks presents City with their most demanding but biggest opportunity in the club's history.
 Should they beat Real Madrid in the Champions League on Wednesday, they would face AC Milan or Inter Milan in the final - neither of whom will frighten City in the slightest.
 If they beat Chelsea at home four days later the Premier League title is theirs.
 They can play whoever they like in their remaining league fixtures once they have the title in the bag, saving their most important players for the Champions League and first FA Cup final between City and Manchester United.
 Apart from having the capacity to win these games they also have the squad to do it.
 What's more, the way City celebrated their victory over Everton, they know the Treble is doable.

 Curtis Jones (Liverpool): When you score two goals away from home and the team you're playing are fighting relegation they seldom come back from that.
 Leicester were dead and buried the moment they conceded their second goal in Monday's 3-0 defeat at King Power Stadium.
 The name Curtis Jones will be remembered for some considerable time in Leicester should they not win either of their remaining fixtures against West Ham or Newcastle at St James' Park.
 Liverpool on the other hand find themselves on a roll and breathing down the necks of Manchester United, desperately looking at that fourth place and a Champions League spot.
 If Liverpool can achieve that then the likes of Jude Bellingham and Declan Rice suddenly become affordable.
-Meanwhile, boos rang round Leicester's ground as the Foxes remain rooted to the foot of the Premier League table.
+Meanwhile, boos rang round Leicester's ground as the Foxes remain second-bottom of the Premier League table.
 I was never convinced at the time that dispensing with the services of Brendan Rodgers was the right thing to do.

 Douglas Luiz: (Aston Villa): Precisely what Pedro Porro was doing to allow Jacob Ramsey to brush him aside so easily and put the ball so politely into the back of the net I don't know.
 What I do know is Tottenham Hotspur are in freefall.
-Spurs meanwhile totally refused any idea of Mauricio Pochettino returning to the club and allowed the man who took them to the Champions League final to take charge of Chelsea next season, when all indicators suggest he was keen to return to Spurs where he felt he had unfinished business.
+Spurs totally refused any idea of Mauricio Pochettino returning to the club and allowed the man who took them to the Champions League final to take charge of Chelsea next season, when all indicators suggest he was keen to return to Spurs where he felt he had unfinished business.
 Aston Villa, unlike Spurs, now have a grown-up in charge.
 Unai Emery is showing what can be achieved when the right managerial appointment is made - his players are playing out of their skins for him.
 The free-kick by Douglas Luiz in the 2-1 win over Spurs was stunning.
 Luiz was also brilliant in the corresponding fixture and caused Tottenham all kinds of problems.

 Ilkay Gundogan (Manchester City): This was a captain's performance if ever I saw one and a very important win in the scheme of things for Manchester City.
 Ilkay Gundogan's display was controlled, disciplined and offered leadership.
 I never see this player flustered.
 He took his first goal as well as any seasoned striker, while his free-kick flew past Jordan Pickford as though he wasn't there - and that was it, game over.
 The way manager Pep Guardiola celebrated after the game with the City fans and players said it all.
 It was as though they had already won the title, such was the importance and significance of the victory.
 This was a tricky game for City given the perilous situation the Toffees find themselves in, but City made it look easy in the end and much of that was down to the professionalism and brilliance of Ilkay Gundogan.
 Read why I think Gundogan should have received the Footballer of the Year Award in the Crooks of the Matter below.